The Shandong Blog

 It changed to fall colors early but despite that it did great.
 A Baby Dragon is up front and it too changed early.
 It is a little more orange than the usual bright yellow in Texas.

-The weather is great in Tuscany, although I did have some dime size hail damage and summer was dry like Texas.
+The weather is great in Tuscany, although I did have some dime size hail damage and summer is dry like Texas.

-I had trouble with mildew when I arrived and good fungicides are limited to those with permits.
+I had trouble with mildew when I arrived and a good fungicide is hard to find.

 Dwarf Shantung maple bonsai